 My next question was obviously, so what’s the price difference?

-Verizon is running the Triple Play package (internet, home & phone) with it’s introductory rate of $79.99 per month for the first year of service, and I didn’t have to sign a contract – so I’m not obligated to keep them after the first year.
+Verizon is running the Triple Play package (internet, home & phone) with it’s introductory rate of $79.99 per month for the first year of service, $99.99 for the second year of service, and I didn’t have to sign a contract – so I’m not obligated to keep them after the first year.

-So, obviously I went with FiOS.
-The first thing I suggest is to go check out the current package deals and see if your area offers FiOS.
-We’re really happy with FiOS and will continue to use it.
-Also, if you do sign the 2yr. contract, right now they’re offering a $300 prepaid Visa…this could be worth it for your family if a 2yr. contract makes sense (the price on the contract deal goes up to $89.99 per month in the 2nd year but you do get that gift card).
+So, obviously I went with Fios.
+The first thing I suggest is to go check out the current package deals and see if your area offers Fios.
+We’re really happy with Fios and will continue to use it.
+Also, if you do sign the 2yr. contract, right now they’re offering a $400 prepaid Visa gift card and free premium channels…this could be worth it for your family if a 2yr. contract makes sense.
 For us, we could be moving soon because of my husband’s job so we really value the non-contract deal.